oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/runtime-updates.md

        * A roll is in progress
     * Status becomes False or unset after a failure, but can return to True if/when there is a retry.
     * Status becomes False or unset after a success.
-    * Note: this condition may 'blink' on and off during a roll or pod restart.
+    * _Note:_ This condition may 'blink' on and off during a roll or pod restart.

  1. The `Available` type.
     * Status attribute is True when:
-      * Processing succesfully completes without error (introspect job, syntax checks, etc)
+      * Processing successfully completes without error (introspect job, syntax checks, and such)
       * The operator is starting or has started all desired WebLogic Server pods (not including any servers that may be shutting down).
     * Status is False or unset:
       * Servers are rolling/starting or a failure has occurred.
-    * Note: this condition may 'blink' on and off while processing a domain resource change or during a roll.
+    * _Note:_ This condition may 'blink' on and off while processing a domain resource change or during a roll.
-    * For example, after a successful online update, you will something like this in the domain resource `domain.status` section:
+    * For example, after a successful online update, you will see something like this in the domain resource `domain.status` section:
       ```
       status:
         clusters: